 - Leigh Matthews

 Our dedicated and generous board of directors members serve two-year terms to govern and direct the programs and services available at Paws4ever.
 Nominations for board service must be received by the November board meeting each year and members are elected in December.
 Paws4ever is currently seeking new board members, particularly with experience in finance or development.
-Those interested should email Melissa Bennett.
+Those interested should email our board president.

 - John Wise, Treasurer